-- The compression flange may be different for different design load combinations.
-If the sizes of the top and bottom flanges are not the same, classification of the section may depend on which flange is determined to be the compression flange. - A beam may behave as a composite or non-composite beam, depending on the load combination.
+The compression flange may be different for different design load combinations.
+If the sizes of the top and bottom flanges are not the same, classification of the section may depend on which flange is determined to be the compression flange.

-At each design location, for each design load combination, the program first checks a beam section for the Class 1 (Plastic) section requirements for the compression flange, web, and cover plate (if present) as described herein.
-If the beam section meets all of those requirements, it is classified as Class 1 (Plastic) for that design load combination.
-If the beam section does not meet all of the Class 1 (Plastic) section requirements, it is checked for the Class 2 (Compact) requirements for the flanges, web, and cover plate (if present).
-If the beam section meets all of those requirements, it is classified as Class 2 (Compact) for that design load combination, and so on.
-If the beam section does not meet all of the Class 3 (Semi-Compact) section requirements, it is classified as Class 4 (Slender) for that design load combination.
-Currently, the program does not check/design Class 4 (Slender) sections for composite beam design.
+At each design location, for each design load combination, the program first checks a beam section for the section classification requirements for the compression flange, web, cover plate (if applicable) and lateral torsional buckling (if applicable) described herein.
+If the beam section meets all of those requirements, it is classified as Class 1 or Class 2 for that design load combination.
+If the beam section does not meet all of the Class 1 section requirements, it is checked for the Class 2, or Class 3 or Class4 requirements for the flanges, web, cover plate (if applicable) and lateral torsional buckling (if applicable) described herein.
+If the beam section meets all of those requirements, it is classified as Class 4 for that design load combination.
+If the beam section does not meet all of the Class 4 section requirements, it is classified as slender for that design load combination, and the program does not consider it for composite beam design.